gcallah/BookReviews/wilkinson.md

 Wilkinson has done an admirable job surveying recent scientific work related to his topic.
 His aim is to show us that this work indicates, or at least offers support for, his contention that our life is meaningful and has a purpose.
 While I am on his side in the debate as to whether our lives have meaning, he is on a misguided venture.
-That is because science is not the sort of activity that can answer the question, in the affirmative or negative, "Does life have meaning?"
-To expect science to answer that question is like expecting your plumber to tell you whether installing gold bathroom fixtures will make you happier.
+Science is not the sort of activity that can answer the question "Does life have meaning?"
+To expect science to answer that question is like expecting your plumber to tell you whether installing fancier bathroom fixtures will make you happier.

 Some nihilistic materialists have claimed that since they do not find a purpose for our existence anywhere in science, then there *is* no purpose, and that life is meaningless.